 A Word of Caution

 Ally Wall and GramLine are designed to handle soil loads behind retaining walls.
-They are not designed to handle additional loads from placement of heavy equipment or machinery.
+They are not designed to handle additional loads from the placement of heavy equipment or machinery.
 Thus, it is recommended that no added loads be placed within 1.2 times of your wall’s edge.

-In the case of laying paving stones, where backfill must be mechanically compacted by someone who knows how to put in a retaining wall and has the necessary equipment, props should be used at the post points.
+In the case of laying paving stones, where the backfill must be mechanically compacted by someone who knows how to put in a retaining wall and has the necessary equipment, props should be used at the post points.
 Two props should be used between panels and one on each post during the compaction process.

 Building Approval & Certification